Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

         chrono::high_resolution_clock::time_point t1, t2;
         t1 = chrono::high_resolution_clock::now();

    c.
-Set kernel arguments and enqueue the kernel to load the bloom filter coeffecients
+Kernel arguments are set and kernel is enqueued to load the bloom filter coeffecients

         // Only load the bloom filter in the kernel cl::Event buffDone,krnlDone,flagDone;